RichardByrne95/RBP-Flask/README.md

 -   ### Design

 -   A clean and minimal aethsthetic was the main design goal of this project.
-This was achieved through minimal and bold use of colours, liberal use of whitespace and the primary background being white.
+This was achieved through minimal and bold use of colours, liberal use of whitespace and the primary background colour being white.

     -   #### Colour Scheme